Friday Night Football (NRL): Broadcast history

 In the past, a Nine News or Nightline update separated the two broadcast matches, however in 2008 this was discontinued.
 In 2010, it was reinstated, before it was again scrapped.

 From Round 5 of the 2012 NRL season, GEM, a sister station of the Nine Network, started showing Friday night NRL matches live into Victoria, South Australia and Western Australia, pitting it against the Seven Network's live AFL coverage in those states.
 This allows Victorian NRL fans to see live games involving the Melbourne Storm if they are scheduled on a Friday night.

 From Round 4 of the 2014 NRL season, for yet unexplained reasons GEM stopped showing the NRL on Friday nights and Sunday afternoons live into Adelaide, with the coverage for all games on Nine reverting to the after midnight 'graveyard shift'.
 As the change was unannounced and in Adelaide only (the rest of South Australia still receives the live coverage), this has angered many fans in the city, both South Australians and those who have re-located from NSW or Qld.

+In 2016 the two-game model was scrapped with one match moved to Thursday Nights as Thursday Night Football.
+In this season Fox Sports networks also began a simulcast of the game.

+From 2017 a second game returned, replacing Monday Night Football.
+This game is exclusive to Fox League and is played at 6:00pm.

 Theme songs

 The theme song for NRL coverage has been altered throughout the years.
 In 2000, Friday Night Football used the song, Friday on My Mind (sung by Vanessa Amorosi and Lee Kernaghan) to open the coverage.
 Since 2002, it has been opened by the Wide World of Sport's banner.
-The popular "That's My Team" theme used by the NRL was the backdrop for the openers from 2003-06.
+The popular "That's My Team" theme used by the NRL was the backdrop for the openers from 2003 to 2006.
 In 2007, End Of Fashion's song The Game was used, whilst in 2009 and 2010 Children Collide's song Social Currency was used.
 In 2011, the NRL's main theme song, Bon Jovi's This is Our House, was used.